 Result = InitFastCGI(LocalPort)Description

 Initializes FastCGI support.
 Once called, all the CGI commands switch automatically to FastCGI support.
 This library support threaded FastCGI processing, when enabling the 'thread-mode' in PureBasic.
-FastCGI support is only supported trough a local socket.
+FastCGI support is only supported through a local socket.
 InitCGI() needs to be called before using this command.

 Unlike a regular CGI program which is launched at every request, the FastCGI program stays in memory once launched and can handle any number of requests.
 It can be very useful if the CGI initialization is time consumming (for example connecting a database), so it's only performed once at start.